 Comparing available discounts can help save hundreds on your premium.

-As mentioned earlier, the average home insurance premium in North Carolina is roughly $1,050 per year, which is about $83 per month.
-Most homeowners insurance companies — including all five we evaluated — offer a variety of home insurance discounts.
-Selecting a provider with discounts that match your circumstances can be a great way to keep your premium low.
+Selecting a provider with discounts that match your circumstances can be a great way to keep premiums low.
 To illustrate how discounts can lead to premium savings, we compared a few similar discounts from Allstate and Nationwide.

-It’s important to note that the amounts listed above are the maximum amount for each discount.
-The exact amount of each discount may vary based on where you live and the coverage you select.
-But even if you qualified for roughly 30 percent of each discount above, here’s what would happen to a $1,000 premium:
+Note that the amounts listed above are the maximum amount for each discount.
+The exact discount you receive will vary based on where you live and the coverage you select.
+But even if you qualified for just 30 percent of each discount above, here’s what would happen to a $1,000 premium:

-As you can see, you can save hundreds of dollars per year just by finding a provider with discounts that apply to you.
-Getting the right coverage should be your ultimate goal, but finding comparable coverage from a provider with better-suited discounts means more money stays in your pocket.
+You can save hundreds of dollars per year just by finding a provider with discounts that apply to you.
+Getting the right coverage should be your ultimate goal, but finding comparable coverage from a provider with better suited discounts means more money stays in your pocket.
 Either way, the only way to know is through gathering quotes.

 Homeowners receive Consent to Rate forms when the insurance provider determines that the level of risk has increased to a level that goes beyond what the Bureau-established rate would cover (for example, maybe you recently filed a claim and were labeled “high-risk.”)
 If you receive a Consent to Rate form, you have a few options:

 - Shop around and see if you can find a more affordable option with a different provider.

-If you live in the mountain counties, your rates may be on the rise.
+Whether or not you sign, your rates may be on the rise

 The Bottom Line

-Despite the instability that comes from an outdated ratemaking system, plus potential statewide increases, means North Carolina homeowners can choose from a lot of really strong homeowners insurance providers — which is great, since, as a coastal state, North Carolina is susceptible to hurricanes, floods, inclement weather, and other major catastrophes.
-Use the quote tool below to shop around and compare rates in your area.
+The instability that comes from an outdated ratemaking system, plus potential statewide increases, means North Carolina homeowners need strong insurance providers they can rely on.
+We’ve pegged five dependable providers; use the quote tool below to shop around and compare rates in your area.